-Find out if you can zero rate VAT if you sell, lease or hire out a freight container for export or removal from the UK to an EU member state or outside the EU.
+Find out if you can zero rate VAT if you sell, lease or hire out a freight container for export from the UK.

 1.1 Information in this notice

-This notice explains the special VAT arrangements under which you can zero rate the supply by way of sale, lease or hire of freight containers for export to a place outside the EU or for removal to another EU member state.
+This notice explains the special VAT arrangements under which you can zero rate the supply by way of sale, lease or hire of freight containers for export.

-It does not cover other supplies related to freight containers, for example, management charges which are subject to VAT under the normal rules (see the VAT guide (Notice 700)).
+It does not cover other supplies related to freight containers, for example, management charges which are subject to VAT under the normal rules (see the VAT guide (Notice 700) and Place of supply of services (VAT Notice 741A)).

 1.3 Who should read this notice

-Anyone selling, leasing or hiring out freight containers for removal to another EU member state or export from the EU.
+Anyone selling, leasing or hiring out freight containers for export.

 1.4 The law

-The legal basis for these arrangements is contained in:
+The legal basis for these arrangements is contained in the:

 1.5 Legal status of this notice

-Under UK VAT law, HMRC may specify conditions to prevent evasion, avoidance or abuse.
+Under UK VAT law, HMRC may specify conditions for the zero-rating to apply.
 This notice lays down the conditions, which must be met in full, for supplies of containers to be zero-rated.
+Some or all of paragraphs 3.1, 3.2, 3.3 and 4.2 have force of law

 2. Containers, their supply and liability